Everyone who works with children/young people – including Voluntary, Community & Faith Sector Workers – has a responsibility for keeping them safe.

 An organisation check list is available to help organisations to identify any gaps in safeguarding that may need to addressed.

-*free to organisations operating/working in Harrow
+*free to not for profit organisations operating/working in Harrow

 Further information resources: